 Net Aware, produced by the NSPCC, is a guide to the most popular social networks, apps and games used by children.
 It aims to provide parents with the information they need to understand their child’s online world and to give them confidence to have balanced and informed conversations about what they are doing online.
 It also provides information on age limits, and contains advice from other parents.

 We offer regular awareness sessions for parents around online safety and protecting our children from online risks, so please come along when these are advertised.
-You will also find an online safety tip in every school newsletter, designed to raise awareness of current trends and issues.
 If you have any concerns about the online safety of your child, please do come and speak to us.

 Safety Detectives – This guide features what children do online, the threat of online strangers and how to ensure a healthy balance between Internet use, your children’s online privacy, digital security and online safety.